Monday, 6 October 2025

 46 is released next Friday, 10 October 2025, so do check that out.
 I’m sure a review from me will follow its release fairly sharpish.

 I hope you enjoyed my playlist, having done all the hard work for you.
 What I left out isn’t terrible, but they’re just not what I would, in good conscience, call “highlights”.
+For instance, there’s one song that begins with the sound of kids cheering for joy at a pop concert, but it sounds more like they’re screaming in distress.
+Yikes.
+Nobody should have to hear that.
+It would have made it onto the list, were it not for that fundamental blunder by the producers.

 Let me know if I missed off any of your own personal favourites.